Introduction to optimization methods for training SciML models: Towards scalable training for SciML: Recent advances and open challenges

+In domain-decomposition approaches~\cite{klawonn2024machine}, the parameter space is often partitioned into blocks (e.g., layers, or channels), and optimization proceeds via additive or multiplicative Schwarz-type iterations; see, e.g.,~\cite{kopanivcakova2024enhancing, lee2026two,gu2022decomposition,amid2022locoprop,siegel2023greedy}.
 Closely related multilevel approaches equip the parameter space with a hierarchy of coarse-to-fine DNN representations, analogous to mesh hierarchies in multigrid methods~\cite{trottenberg2000multigrid}.
-Coarse networks, obtained for example by reducing network width, depth, or spectral resolution, provide inexpensive approximations of curvature and enable the construction of coarse search directions that can accelerate convergence~\cite{Kopanicakova_2020c,kopanicakova_22_1,chang2017multi,ahamed2025multiscale,ponce2023multilevel,Calandra02012022}.
-Here, we note that the design of effective coarse spaces, inter-level transfer operators, and robust multilevel optimization schemes for DNNs remains an open problem, particularly in the presence of stochastic gradients, with recent developments encompassing multilevel AdaGrad~\cite{Kopanicakova_2023a} and multilevel adaptive regularization techniques \cite{marini2024multilevel}.
+Networks with fewer parameters, obtained for example by reducing network width, or depth, provide inexpensive approximations of curvature and enable the construction of coarse search directions that can accelerate convergence~\cite{Kopanicakova_2020c,kopanicakova_22_1,chang2017multi,ahamed2025multiscale,ponce2023multilevel,Calandra02012022}.

+Despite the promising empirical performance of several domain-decomposition and multilevel methods, the design of effective coarse spaces, inter-level transfer operators, and principled parameter decompositions with convergence guarantees in stochastic regimes remains an important open problem, with recent progress including multilevel AdaGrad~\cite{Kopanicakova_2023a, gratton2025recursive} and multilevel adaptive regularization techniques \cite{marini2024multilevel}.